 You may also want a content delivery network (CDN) to optimize your ecommerce site.
 The network of servers that comprise a CDN can really speed up your site.
 That’s because the CDN uses the server closest to a user to deliver content, such as an image.

 CDNs are available as a standalone service, or are provided within a hosting service.
-Nexcess provides a built-in CDN in its hosting services.
+Nexcess provides a built-in Edge CDN powered by Cloudflare in its hosting services.

 5. Have a Responsive, Mobile-Friendly Site